Scinawa/CQT-experiments/README.md

 ## Installation

-To set up the project, you will need to create a virtual environment and install the required dependencies.
-You can do this using the following commands:
+To set up the project, create a virtual environment and install the required dependencies:

 ```bash
 # Create a virtual environment